noobiept-other/website_example/readme.md

 # History #

-Alright, almost there, now what is missing is updating the url/history.
+We're almost there, now what is missing is updating the url/history.
 Right now if we switch between the pages, the url isn't updated nor the browsing history, so if the user wants to go back, it won't go as expected.

 To fix this, we'll need to set the history ourselves, with the [history API](https://developer.mozilla.org/en-US/docs/Web/API/History_API).